Shubhamsagar07/Random_Quote_Generator/README.md

 ## To run the file create a html file using .html extension and copy the content from  Quote.html into it.
 ## FOR Style.css create a css file with the name "style.css" and copy the code present in Style.css.
 ## for Javascript create a JS file with the name "script.js" and copy the code from Script.js
-## run the application usig any brower 👍
+## run the application using any brower 👍